 Mr. R.A.A.K.
 Ranawaka, Secretary Ministry of Provincial Councils and Local Government served as a member of the Board up to 23rd of January 2015 and in his place Mr. J.Dadallage, Secretary Ministry of Public Administration, Provincial Councils and Local Government was appointed as a member of the Board on 23rd January 2015 and he resigned on 21st May 2015.
 Mr. W.M.P.G.
-Wickramasinghe, Additional Secretary Ministry of Public Administration, Provincial Councils and Local Government was appointed on 21st May 2015.
-Mr. W.M.P.G.
-Uckramasinghe, Additional Secretary Ministry of Public Administration, Provincial Councils and Local Government was appointed on 21st May 2015.
+Wickramasinghe, Additional Secretary Ministry of Public Administration, Provincial Councils and Local Government was appointed on 21st May 2015 and he resigned on 22nd October 2015.
 Mr. S.D.A.B.
 Boralessa, Additional Secretary Ministry of Provincial Councils and Local Government was appointed on 16th November 2015 and served as a member of the Board during the year ended 31st December 2015.